cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

         "previous_modelVersion": <OPTIONAL: version of the model directory from which to load weights>
     },
     "model_transforms" : [ <array of plugins - see below> ],
-    "platform": <The machine learning platform this config is compatible with Currently supported platforms: ["detectron2", "mmdetection", "pytorch", "pytorch_privacy", tensorflow"]>, "preprocessors": [ <array of plugins - see below> ], "pytorch": {
+    "platform": <DEPRECATED - The machine learning platform this config is compatible with Currently supported platforms: ["detectron2", "mmdetection", "pytorch", "pytorch_privacy", tensorflow"]>, "preprocessors": [ <array of plugins - see below> ], "pytorch": {